Skip to Content

 Create Your First Subscription

 Subscriptions in v1 start with a single-use Subscription Checkout intent.
-The customer signs an on-chain authorization on the hosted page, and the first charge is atomic with the subscribe — there is no separate “activate” step.
+The customer signs an on-chain authorization on the hosted page, and the first charge is atomic with the subscribe.
+There is no separate “activate” step.

 server.js

-const response = await fetch('https://checkout.exodus.com/subscription-checkouts', {
+const response = await fetch('https://checkout-api.exodus-int.com/subscription-checkouts', {

 method: 'POST',